RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 Configure the Gateway Device

-- To connect to the AWS IoT Core for LoRaWAN, you need to download and compile Basics Station.
-Assuming that you have successfully accessed the gateway via SSH, it is a good policy to update/upgrade.
-Doing so, it will update all the packages:
+- To connect to AWS IoT Core for LoRaWAN, you need to download and compile Basics Station.

 sudo apt update

-- Now, register the gateway in AWS IoT Core for LoRaWAN.
-To register your gateway, you will need the device’s EUI.
-To find the gateway’s EUI, run the command below to open the Graphics User Interface (GUI).
-The EUI can be found on the top of the GUI:
+- To register the gateway in AWS IoT Core for LoRaWAN, you need the device’s EUI.
+To locate the gateway’s EUI, use the following command to open the graphical user interface (GUI).
+The EUI will be displayed at the top of the GUI:

 sudo gateway-config